-The transfer of holdings (shares) in companies in Hungary is essentially governed by the Companies Act, the Act on Publicly Available Company Information, Company Court Procedures and Solvent Liquidation, and the Accounting.
+The transfer of holdings (shares) in companies in Hungary is essentially governed by the Companies Act, the Act on Publicly Available Company Information, Company Court Procedures and Solvent Liquidation, and the Accountancy Act, as well as the competition low provisions.
 In addition to this, the regulations prevailing in the sector may also apply to the company in question.

 Transfer of holdings (shares) in a company